Clock-sketch/clock-sketch2020/README.md

 BOBHash is used as the hash function in the code.

-Technical_report contains all pseudo code for four algorithms.
+Technical_report is the paper which contains all pseudo codes for four algorithms.

 We give both single thread and multiple thread implementation for Clock-sketch.